Enterprise-CMCS/managed-care-review/README.md

 AWS Account: You'll need an AWS account with appropriate IAM permissions (admin recommended) to deploy this app in Amazon.

+Java - our local database runner (which is a serverless plugin called `serverless-dynamodb-local`) requires java to run.
+You can install it here: https://www.oracle.com/java/technologies/javase-downloads.html

 If you are on a Mac using nvm, you should be able to install all the dependencies like so:

 ```